 LA has more museums and theaters than any other U.S. city and a thriving music and gallery scene.
 Concerts take place throughout the summer and fall outdoors at the Hollywood Bowl and year-round at renowned music venues including the Wiltern, El Rey, Troubadour, and Fonda Theater.
 Radio station KCRW offers free DJ sets and concerts all summer long in conjunction with popular museums and sites.
 The LA Philharmonic performs downtown at the beautiful Walt Disney Concert Hall.

-LA’s world-class museums include the Getty Center in Brentwood, the Los Angeles County Museum of Art (LACMA) in mid-city, and Museum of Contemporary Art (MOCA) and the Broad Museum Downtown.
+LA’s world-class museums include the Getty Center in Brentwood, the Los Angeles County Museum of Art (LACMA) in mid-city, the Museum of Contemporary Art (MOCA), and the Broad Museum in Downtown L.A.
 Monthly art walks occur throughout the city, including in Downtown LA and Venice Beach.
 And, of course, when it comes to film and television, LA is the entertainment capital of the world.

 Family fun can be found at world-famous theme parks like Disneyland and Universal Studios Hollywood, while studios such as Paramount Pictures and Warner Brothers offer the ultimate film and TV fan experience with tours and free studio tapings.
 Griffith Park, the nation’s largest urban park, is home to the Los Angeles Zoo, horseback riding, tennis, and train rides for children.

 Eclectic shopping neighborhoods are scattered around town – don’t miss Melrose Avenue in West Hollywood, Larchmont Avenue in Hancock Park, and Sunset Junction in Silverlake, to name a few.
-Popular mainstream shopping can be also enjoyed all over town at outdoor malls such as the Grove, the Americana, and the Century City Mall.
+Popular mainstream shopping can be also enjoyed all over town at outdoor malls such as Santa Monica’s Third Street Promenade, the Grove, the Americana, and the Century City Mall.

 LA has is home to several well-known sports teams and a variety of sporting events year-round.
 The Lakers, Dodgers, Galaxy, and Kings play in landmark arenas, such as the STAPLES Center and Dodger Stadium.
 USC and UCLA, two large top-notch universities, offer ample opportunities to experience college sports.